 Participation Guidelines

-Huntr is a vulnerability disclosure program for open source software that powers AI.
+Huntr is a vulnerability disclosure program for the AI/ML supply chain.
 We provide a platform to simplify the vulnerability disclosure process for security researchers and maintainers.
-We provide bounties to reward security researchers who find impactful and practical vulnerabilities in the open source AI ecosystem and to maintainers who fix them.
+We provide bounties to reward security researchers who find impactful and practical vulnerabilities in the AI ecosystem and to maintainers who fix them.
+We offer two distinct bug bounty programs:

 Scope